University of Florida Homepage

 The MARC program cannot provide any specific recommendations on taxes, but the following information may be helpful:

 1. For the purposes of federal taxes, an undergraduate fellowship is handled like a scholarship or graduate fellowship.
 The official IRS information on this is here: https://www.irs.gov/taxtopics/tc421.
 Additional information specific to NIH appointments is provided by NIH here.
 Other potentially useful information is in this document from Harvard.
 Note that the trainee’s NIH fellowship appointment does not represent compensation for services.
-This is also stated explicitly on the UF MOU signed by the scholar each year.
-This is because the fellowship is technically a grant that enables the scholar to pursue activities for their own gain rather than for the University’s benefit.
+This is also stated explicitly on the UF MOU signed by the fellow each year.
+This is because the fellowship is technically a grant that enables the fellow to pursue activities for their own gain rather than for the University’s benefit.